Drosha

-Crystal structure of Drosha and DGCR8, which form the core of the microprocessor complex.

 Drosha is a Class 2 ribonuclease III enzyme that in humans is encoded by the DROSHA (formerly RNASEN) gene.
 It is the primary nuclease that executes the initiation step of miRNA processing in the nucleus.
 It works closely with DGCR8 and in correlation with Dicer.
-It has been found significant in clinical knowledge for cancer prognosis. and HIV-1 replication.
+It has been found significant in clinical knowledge for cancer prognosis and HIV-1 replication.

 History

 Human Drosha was cloned in 2000 when it was identified as a nuclear dsRNA ribonuclease involved in the processing of ribosomal RNA precursors.
 The other two human enzymes that participate in the processing and activity of miRNA are the Dicer and Argonaute proteins.
 Recently, Drosha has been associated with cancer and childhood acute lymphoblastic leukemia prognosis, and HIV-1 replication.